 - Who could solve potential problems with the project?

 - Who is in charge of assigning or procuring resources or facilities?

 - What are interdependencies and who owns them?

 * Stakeholder Analysis

-Once you have the stakeholder map ready, it is very important to analyze every stakeholder as no two stakeholders will have same interest in your project work.
+Once you have the stakeholder list ready, it is very important to analyze every stakeholder as no two stakeholders will have the same interest in your project.
 Being a busy Product Owner, it is not possible for you to focus equally on each stakeholder.
-As a next step, you will have to categories your stakeholders based on their interest and influence on the project.
+As a next step, you will have to categorise your stakeholders based on their interest and influence on the project.